TypeScriptADK-TS

 }

-• Non-rate-limit errors: Other errors (network, auth, invalid request) are not handled by this plugin and propagate normally.
+• Non-rate-limit errors — propagate normally, not handled by this plugin